Indoor Public Swimming Pools in Munich

 Are you into swimming competitions?
-If so, you might remember the Olympic swimming pool, where the swimming competitions of the 1972 Summer Olympics took place.
-Let's start with the 50-meter sports pool, where three lanes are always reserved for competitive swimmers.
+Then you might remember the Olympic swimming pool, where the swimming competitions of the 1972 Summer Olympics took place.
+At the 50-meter sports pool, three lanes are always reserved for competitive swimmers.
 Then we have the diving tower with diving boards and platforms from 1 to 10 meters, also frequently used by ambitious athletes.
 The Olympia-Schwimmhalle M-Fitnesscenter (gym), the fitness classes taking place in the bath, massages, a training pool and other facilities attract professional as well as amateur athletes.

 After an exhausting training session, you might enjoy the sauna paradise with sauna, sanarium, steam bath and whirlpool.
-The Olympic swimming pool is located between Schwabing-West and Moosach and is part of the Olympiapark München.
-More info about Olympia-Schwimmhalle.
+The Olympic swimming pool is located between Schwabing-West and Moosach and is part of the Olympiapark Munich.
+More info about Olympic swimming pool.